Ruchichouradiya/VehicleMaintenanceTracker/README.md

 Delete reminders:
 Endpoint: DELETE /api/reminders/{reminderId}

-  It can be further enhanced to have below funcationalities :-
-- recommending repair shops when needed
-- Notification Service for upcoming scheduled maintenance.
-- Fault Diagnosis - Provides basic fault diagnosis based on entered symptoms.
-- AAx Integration: Connects with AAx plug-in devices to gather vehicle diagnostic data.

 **Database**
 I have used in-memory database but it can be updated for each service to different database based on requirements.